Major Cosmetic Companies Moving Away from Talc in MakeupAsbestos Exposure & Bans

 Talc is the softest mineral on Earth and is used ubiquitously in thousands of personal care and cosmetic products to absorb moisture, provide lubrication and improve feel.

-Unfortunately, talc also is mined near the Earth’s surface in proximity to asbestos, which has led to contamination issues.
+Unfortunately, talc also is mined near the Earth’s surface in proximity to dangerous asbestos, which has led to contamination issues.

 Asbestos is a toxic mineral that, when inhaled or ingested, can lead to serious health problems, including mesothelioma and lung cancer.